-LG has also advised the ACCC it has identified about 10,000 additional batteries that are at risk of overheating.
-To address this risk, LG is proposing to install diagnostic software to identify and shut down dangerous batteries, which will then be replaced for free.
+LG has also told the ACCC it has identified about 10,000 additional batteries, manufactured from 21 January 2016 to 28 March 2017 and from 14 September 2018 to 30 June 2019, that may be at risk of overheating.
+To address this risk, LG will install diagnostic software to detect abnormal behaviour in battery cells pre-emptively.
+Faulty batteries, if identified by the software, will then be replaced for free.
 Electrical safety regulators are currently assessing LG’s proposed diagnostic software remedy, the ACCC said.

 The revised recall comes on the same week Fire and Rescue New South Wales released a notice warning shoppers to be vigilant about batteries, as its crews had responded to over 180 lithium-ion battery fires since Jan.
 1, 2022.
 This is compared with just over 16 in 2021, more than a 10-fold increase.

 The NSW fire service did, however, note the majority of incidents were in small, portable devices like e-bikes and e-scooters.

 The fire risk of lithium battery makeups has been a divisive issue in the industry, with some labelling it anti-renewable “fear mongering” while experts like UK Newcastle University Professor Paul Christensen believe the risks require serious consideration.
 In Australia, cognisance around lithium battery risks took on a new light when Neoen’s Victoria Big Battery caught fire during commissioning in 2021.